charlykso/smart-s/frontend/src/pages/README.md

 ## Overview

-The landing page for Ledgrio School Management System is designed to showcase the platform's features and encourage user sign-ups.
+The landing page for Ledgrio School Accounting System is designed to showcase the platform's financial management features and encourage user sign-ups.
 It follows modern web design principles with a focus on user experience and accessibility.

 ## Features